 The Community Foundation of Greater Des Moines is committed to these priorities.
 Please note, these priorities are reviewed on an annual basis and may be adjusted to reflect emerging trends and issues in the community.

 Grants are made only to charitable organizations or causes with 501(c)(3) status, or to governmental agencies.
 Geographically, funding is limited to projects that will significantly improve the Greater Des Moines community.

-Applicants submitting a Leadership Grant Letter of Intent are required to speak with Community Foundation Director of Community Investment and Initiatives Angela Dethlefs-Trettin.
+Applicants submitting a Leadership Grant Letter of Intent are required to speak with Community Foundation Vice President of Community Investment and Initiatives Angela Dethlefs-Trettin.
 Your organization will not be considered for a Leadership Grant if you have not met with Community Foundation staff.